Our Team 2019

 Michiana VegFest is organized by passionate and energetic people who care about health, wellness, animals, and the environment.
-Meet some of the volunteers who have helped make this event happen.
+Meet the team of volunteers who are helping make this event happen.
 If you would like to join our team, fill out our volunteer application form and tell us about you and what you are interested in.

 Jocie Antonelli is a registered dietitian, a wife, and mother of 3.
 She has been working in Campus Dining at the University of Notre Dame for over 22 years.